Film Scoring

 Anyone who knows me well, knows I’m a sucker for contests that require skill and have cool prizes.
 The Foley the World contest proved to be a worthy challenge and I walked away with a bunch of Sound FX libraries to add to my existing arsenal.

 The assignment was to create the soundtrack for the provided video of about 2 minutes.
 Most, if not all of the clips are from the pre-sound days of cinema.
-The video contains a header and a trailer, which I chose to use a modern sound design approach, and the rest is from an assortment of mostly library sound FX clips.
-Some of the scenes contain 15 to 20 pieces of audio clips that are edited and have added effects.
+The video contains a header and a trailer, which I chose to use a modern sound design approach, and the rest is from an assortment of library sound FX clips.
+Some of the scenes contain 15 to 20 audio clips that are edited and have added effects.
 The talking voices were done by me, pitched up for the “ice wagon kid”.
-It was definitely a lot of fun.
+It was definitely a lot of fun and I walked away with 2nd place.

-The video clip below was provided along with the dialogue and sound FX as part of the Spitfire competition.
+The video clip was provided along with dialogue and sound FX as part of Spitfire Audio’s 2021 scoring competition.
 With over 4000 entries, winning the prize, which would have been cool, was not my sole objective.
 It was a great opportunity to score a network series Superhero action sequence.
 My version may be a bit heavy-handed and “over-the-top”, compared to Pinar Toprak’s original score, but I wanted to have some fun with it.

 My personal highlight from the Stargirl reel is the short theme that breaks out when she lifts her scepter to save the school bus full of kids.
-Nothing was planned, it was totally spontaneous, and that’s what I love about scoring.
-It inspires music that probably wouldn’t have been written apart from the film.
+What I love about scoring is how it inspires music that would never have been written apart from the film.
 I further developed that theme and used it for the 20-second credit roll at the end of the video.
-I may be partial, but I think it sounds as good as the theme they use for the show every week.

 Film clips and Commercials with RZ Music